rchrdshmbng/BigDataNBA/README.md

 ## Future Plans

-We plan to integrate a reliable API for real-time data of players and teams, adopt Docker containers to accommodate the complexity of the app, and add potential additional features to enhance our project's value and efficiency.
+We plan to integrate a reliable API for real-time data of players and teams, adopt Docker containers to accommodate the complexity of the app, and add potential additional features to enhance the project's value and efficiency.